N1kman/N1kman/README.md

 </div>

   ### :man_technologist: About Me :
-  I am a Full Stack Developer from Belarus, Minsk.
+  I am a Back-end Developer from Belarus, Minsk.
   - :student: 3rd year student of BSUIR
   - :eyes: looking for an internship or work experience on a real project
   - :zap: developing projects that interest me and studing new technologies